Skip to content

 Parameter Description

-• mapping: Additional specifications, e.g., javaType=int,jdbcType=NUMERIC,typeHandler=xxx.xxx.MyTypeHandler.
+• mapping: Additional specifications, for example: javaType=int,jdbcType=NUMERIC,typeHandler=xxx.xxx.MyTypeHandler

 Examples